Operating margin: Construction

 It is a measurement of what proportion of a company's revenue is left over, before taxes and other indirect costs (such as rent, bonus, interest, etc.), after paying for variable costs of production as wages, raw materials, etc. A good operating margin is needed for a company to be able to pay for its fixed costs, such as interest on debt.
 A higher operating margin means that the company has less financial risk.

 Operating margin can be considered total revenue from product sales less all costs before adjustment for taxes, dividends to shareholders, and interest on debt.

+Decomposition and interpretation

+Some authors have proposed analytical decompositions of return on sales to clarify the drivers underlying operating profitability.
+Delfino (2025), for example, proposes expressing return on sales (ROS) as the product of two components: the contribution margin ratio (CMR) and the margin of safety (MOS).

+Under this formulation, ROS can be written as: